edmBernard/blog_define_by_run/readme.md

-# Less hidden things (in apparence)
-du design and network compilation

-# Easier learn
+# Easier learn (not so sure)
 don't need to understand function like the fit function in Mxnet

 ## less hidden thing
+# Less hidden things (in apparence maybe more magic)
-you understand what you do.
-Maybe harder to run your first network but easier to extend them
+du design and network compilation you understand what you do.
+Maybe harder to run your first network but easier to extend them easier to made complexe structure

 ## More flexibility
 The true imperative advantage